-Justice Department levies charges against 2 Chinese hackers

-Court papers say they hacked computer service providers to gain access to the networks of businesses and governments in order to steal intellectual property and business data.

-The indictment was to be announced Thursday by Deputy Attorney General Rod Rosenstein, FBI Director Chris Wray and Geoffrey Berman, the United States attorney in Manhattan.
+US charges 2 with China intelligence ties in hacking case

+U.S. law enforcement officials described the case as part of a trend of state-sponsored hackers breaking into American networks and stealing trade secrets and confidential and valuable information.
+More than 90 percent of Justice Department economic espionage cases over the last seven years involve China, said Deputy Attorney General Rod Rosenstein, and more than two-thirds of trade secrets cases are connected to the country.

+“China’s state-sponsored actors are the most active perpetrators of economic espionage,” FBI Director Chris Wray said Thursday in announcing the case.
+“While we welcome fair competition, we cannot and will not tolerate illegal hacking, stealing or cheating.”

 Last week, officials from the Justice Department, the FBI and the Department of Homeland Security testified to the Senate Judiciary Committee that China is working to steal trade secrets and intellectual property from U.S. companies in order to harm America’s economy and further its own development.

-Chinese espionage efforts have become “the most severe counterintelligence threat facing our country today,” Bill Priestap, the assistant director of the FBI’s counterintelligence division, told the committee.
+Those efforts have continued even after Beijing committed in 2015 to halting the theft of trade secrets following a first-of-its-kind indictment that accused Chinese hackers of stealing corporate data from brand-name U.S. companies.

+“We want China to cease illegal cyber activities and honor its commitment to the international community, but the evidence suggests that China may not intend to live up to its promises,” Rosenstein said.

-In the last several months, the Justice Department has filed charges against several Chinese intelligence officials and hackers.
+In recent months, the Justice Department has filed separate cases against several Chinese intelligence officials and hackers.
 A case filed in October marked the first time that a Chinese Ministry of State Security officer was extradited to the United States to stand trial.

+Chinese espionage efforts have become “the most severe counterintelligence threat facing our country today,” Bill Priestap, the assistant director of the FBI’s counterintelligence division, told the Senate committee.

+As the U.S. was announcing its charges Thursday, the British government accused China of conducting a “widespread and significant” campaign of cyberespionage against the U.K. and its allies.
+The Foreign Office said a group known as APT 10 - the same one cited by the U.S. - carried out “a malicious cyber campaign targeting intellectual property and sensitive commercial data in Europe, Asia and the U.S.”

+It said the group “almost certainly continues to target a range of global companies, seeking to gain access to commercial secrets.”

 Copyright © 2018 The Washington Times, LLC.